-MS 6405- Traditional Religions, World Religions, and Cults
+MS 6405- Traditional World Religions and Cults

-A three-hour general survey of the major world religions and American cults, with a focus on Islam, Animism, Hinduism, Buddhism, Jehovah's Witnesses, and Mormons.
-The course examines fundamental concepts in these religions and is designed to help students understand the basic beliefs in order to contextualize the message of the gospel in appropriate forms and lead followers of these religions to faith in Jesus Christ.
+A general survey of the major world religions and cults.
+The course examines basic beliefs in these religions and is designed to help students understand the basic concepts in order to contextualize the message of the Gospel in appropriate forms and lead followers of these religions to faith in Jesus Christ.